-Students in grades 1 - 6 attend an additional Foreign Language class for Arabic for native speakers, Spanish, French or German.
+Students in grades 1 - 6 attend an additional Foreign Language class for Spanish, French, German or Arabic for native speakers.

-In special circumstances, a parent may request to bring a native language teacher for a child, at their expense.
+ISA respects and encourages parents to support their mother tongue.
+Therefore, a student may be excluded from the additional Foreign Language class and part of the Greek Language program, if this is replaced by a private tutor that will support the child's mother tongue within the same hours of the above language classes on the parents' expense.
 Parents are responsible to contact and update tutors for any changes in the school's schedule.
 Library/Media Learning supports: ISA Primary School students have access to a Library Media Centre, stocked with an extensive collection of books and reference materials.